2560824/MCA-2022/README.md

 Currently, the manifestations of data relating to Debussy is curated is through descriptive, notated and acoustic data.

 ### Descriptive Data
+Most of Debussy's compositions can be found on streaming platforms such as Spotify and Apple music along with video sharing platforms such as Youtube.
 ### Notated Data
+Many of his works can be found as printed scores on websites such as the International Music Score Library Project and other online archives.
 ### Acoustic Data